ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 cmake: only allow gold linker for posix builds
-message: cmake: only allow gold linker for posix builds

  - the gold linker doesn't currently work for NuttX builds
  - NuttX skip --print-memory-usage if using the GOLD linker